slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land."
 -- Adam Smith*

-### When to fold?

 > *"Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand.
 You must learn to handle mistakes and new facts that change the odds."
 -- Charlie Munger*

-Take risk from the table whenever possible.

 > *"If someone is trying to convince you it’s not a pyramid scheme, it’s a pyramid scheme."
 -- Kevin Kelly*